Bzly/ghost-book/README.md

 Below this, the ghost's description, strength and weakness will be listed — sometimes paraphrased for brevity, or edited to correct grammar (sorry!).

+I recommend having it open on a second screen, either another PC monitor or some sort of mobile device.

 ## Why?

 I disliked having to: